-Saudi Arabia, the United Arab Emirates, Kuwait and Qatar to are referred to as rentier states, which means most of their revenue comes from fossil fuels instead of taxation.
-This has led to distortion of those countries’ labor markets, as the workforce participation rate of their native populations is very low and the majority of their workforces consist of expatriates.
+As of 2018, over a third of the world’s oil was produced in the Middle Eastern region.
+Northern America in comparison produces only 23.8 percent of the total global volume of oil.
+The leading oil producers amongst the Middle Eastern countries are the Gulf Cooperation Council (GCC) members.
+Oil reserves were discovered on the Arabian Peninsula in the 1930s, and revenue from them led to increased economic prosperity and development for the GCC member states throughout the 20th century.
+Therefore, the core GCC states of Saudi Arabia, the United Arab Emirates, Kuwait and Qatar are referred to as rentier states, which means most of their revenue comes from fossil fuels, instead of taxation.
+This has led to distortion of those countries’ labor markets, as the workforce participation rate of their native populations is very low, and the majority of their workforces consist of expatriates.

-The volatility of the oil prices in recent years encouraged the governments of the GCC member states to accelerate the process of economic diversification in order to decrease their dependence on fossil fuel and increase their global competitiveness in the future.
+This instability of oil prices in recent years encouraged the other GCC member states to accelerate the process of economic diversification in order to decrease their dependence on fossil fuel and increase their global competitiveness in the future.

 The United Arab Emirates has thus far been the most successful GCC member state to shift its revenue away from dependence on fossil fuels, having established itself as a tourist destination and a financial hub for the Middle East.